 Click here for a PDF print version (coming soon)

 Making and canning your own zucchini pickles or pickled zucchini is very easy and inexpensive with this traditional and tested (USDA / Ball Blue Book) recipe.
-Anyone with a garden knows you'll soon have more zucchini that you can eat or give away, so here's a way to preserve (pickle) them to enjoy in the cold winter months.
+Anyone with a garden knows you will soon have more zucchini that you can eat or give away, so here's a way to preserve (pickle) them to enjoy in the cold winter months.
 And it's less than $1 per pint jar!
 Here's how to do it, in easy steps and completely illustrated.
 It is much faster than the old method your grandmother used with tons of pickling salt and de-scumming the brine!
 Ugh!
 This method is so easy, ANYONE can do this!
 It's a great thing to do with your kids!

 If you want to make bread-and-butter zucchini pickles click here, or cucumber bread and butter pickles, see this page instead or click here for a bread-and-butter zucchini pickle recipe.
 And see this page for a great and easy Zucchini Bread!